pfennigbube/dotfiles-nixos/README.md

 ```bash
 sudo nixos-rebuild switch --flake .#yourcomputerhostname
 ```
-("yourcomputerhostname" has to be changed to the name of your machine (#default or #nixos should work fine tho))
+("yourcomputerhostname" has to be changed to the name of your machine (#default or #nixos should work fine tho, you can find it in your own configuration.nix))

 and thats it! after some waiting you can reboot your pc and it should look just like mine!